 The Functionality of a Dog’s Paws

-If you’ve ever tried running on asphalt with bare feet, you’ll intimately understand the importance of having socks and shoes to cushion the force of impact.
+If you’ve ever tried running on asphalt with bare feet, you’ll immediately understand the importance of having socks and shoes to cushion the force of impact.
 The pads of a dog’s paws serve a similar, albeit organic, role.
 Four digital pads cover each of a dog’s four toes, while a larger metacarpal pad below extends to either side of the foot’s bottom.
 Behind this is a smaller pad known as the carpal pad and a small claw known as the dewclaw.

 The digital and metacarpal pads are where a dog places the most of its weight when moving, and they’re constructed of adipose — or fat tissue — and a layer of the skin thicker than anywhere else on the dog’s body.
 Elastic fibers connecting the adipose let these pads absorb and redistribute the pressure from the impact of a dog’s paws hitting a surface.
 Sweat glands on the pads help keep the body cool in hotter weather, while the adipose within the pads resists freezing and offers insulation against ice and snow.